kael-moreno/compose-multiplatform-base/README.md

 # Compose Multiplatform Base

 A modern, production-ready Kotlin Multiplatform project template built with Compose Multiplatform, targeting Android and iOS platforms.
-This project demonstrates best practices for cross-platform mobile development with shared business logic and UI.
+This project demonstrates best practices for cross-platform mobile development with shared business logic, UI, and a clean architecture pattern.

 ## 🚀 Features

 - ✅ **Cross-platform UI** with Compose Multiplatform
 - ✅ **MVVM Architecture** with ViewModel and StateFlow
+- ✅ **Type-safe Navigation** with Navigation Compose and Kotlinx Serialization
 - ✅ **Network API integration** with Ktor client
 - ✅ **JSON serialization** with kotlinx.serialization
-- ✅ **Logging** with Napier (cross-platform logging)
+- ✅ **Cross-platform logging** with Napier
 - ✅ **Coroutines** for asynchronous programming
-- ✅ **Modern Material 3 design**
+- ✅ **Modern Material 3 design** with GitHub-inspired color scheme
 - ✅ **Lifecycle-aware components**
 - ✅ **Clean Architecture** with separation of concerns
+- ✅ **Base ViewModel** with common loading/error state management
+- ✅ **Repository pattern** for data management
+- ✅ **Comprehensive error handling** and logging

 ## 📱 Platforms